Cannabis in Chile: Legality

 The current overarching drug law of Chile is the 2005 Ley de drogas.
 Further, in 2008 Chile toughened its cannabis trafficking laws, with punishments equivalent to those for cocaine and heroin, in reaction to the increasing consumption and presence of imported Paraguayan cannabis.
 In 2012, Socialist Party senator Fulvio Rossi publicly admitted that he used cannabis, leading to some public outcry, while Rossi took the occasion to propose major changes to Chile's cannabis laws and policies.

 Cannabis became an issue in the 2021 Chilean presidential election cycle, with multiple presidential candidates endorsing legalization.
 Daniel Jadue of the Communist Party and Paula Narváez of the Socialist Party, the presidential nominees of their respective parties, have both endorsed legalization.

 Medical cannabis

 In 2014, cultivators with government permission began planting cannabis in Chile, including a location in Santiago to produce oil for cancer patients.

 Decriminalization

 A Chilean organization holds annual protests each April 20, since 2005 in support legalization of cannabis.

-In 2015, a bill allowing Chileans to grow up to six plants per home for "medical, recreational or spiritual reasons" passed the lower house of Congress, 68–39, and next goes to the Chilean Senate for vote.
+In 2015, a bill allowing Chileans to grow up to six plants per home for "medical, recreational or spiritual reasons" passed the lower house of Congress, 68–39.
+The bill will head next to the Chilean Senate for vote.

-It is widely used, considered now almost as part of Chilean culture.
-It is quite common to see people smoking or rolling in the streets and parks, and growshops everywhere.